Congo: Displaced people caught between conflict and crisis – DW – 09/26/2024

 Those who ended up in overcrowded camps around Goma in North Kivu province are experiencing deteriorating conditions and food shortages, prompting them to return to the homes they fled due to fighting in the country's conflict-hit east.

-Even after his return, he struggled to survive on a daily basis, as the worsening situation led to increased hardship and looting.
+Even after his return, he struggled daily to survive amid a worsening situation that led to increased hardship and looting.

 He is not facing this dilemma alone.
 Hundreds of people are currently being forced to return to their home villages despite the dangers, due to the poor supply situation in the camps.